Volodymyr Zelenskyy: Entertainment career

-Zelenskyy and Kvartal 95 left KVN in 2003, after Zelenskyy declined a job offer from KVN's Russian management that would have required him to abandon Kvartal 95, and after an incident where a Russian KVN producer used an antisemitic insult against Zelenskyy on stage.
+Zelenskyy and Kvartal 95 left KVN in 2003, after prolonged tension with KVN's Russian management over money, political censorship, and other disputes.
+Finally, Zelenskyy declined a highly paid job offer from KVN management that would have required him to abandon Kvartal 95, choosing instead to stay with his team and return to Ukraine.
+An incident where a Russian KVN producer used an antisemitic insult against Zelenskyy on stage also contributed to the split.